Amoxicillin

 Severe — stop giving the medicine and contact your veterinarian right away if you notice any of the following:

-• Poor coordination, shaking (tremors), or changes in behavior
+• Trouble walking normally, shaking, or changes in behavior

-• Fever, skin rashes, trouble breathing, or pale gums.
+• Fever, skin rashes, breathing difficulty, or pale gums.
 These can be signs of an allergic reaction.

-Your pet should begin to seem better within 1 to 2 days.
+Your animal should begin to seem better within 1 to 2 days.

 How long will the medication effects last?

-This medicine should no longer work within 24 hours after the last dose.
+This medicine is expected to stop working within 24 hours after the final dose.

 How long do I give it for?

-This medicine may be prescribed for different lengths of time.
+The length of treatment can vary.
 Give it for the full time your veterinarian instructs.

-It is important to finish the entire course of treatment, even if your animal starts feeling better.
+It is important to complete the full treatment course, even if your animal seems better.

 Overdose

-Very large amounts can harm the nervous system.
+Very large overdoses may harm the nervous system.

-If you see or think an overdose may have happened, contact your veterinarian.
+If you see or think an overdose has happened, contact your veterinarian.

-If possible, have the product container or label with you.
+If possible, have the medicine container or label with you.

 Missed dose